 All insurance underwriters make it a condition for insurance coverage that a vessel be certified as "in class" by a classification society, which is a member of the International Association of Classification Societies.
-Our Vessels are classed by the American Bureau of Shipping (ABS), DNV AS or Lloyd's Register.
+Our Vessels are classed by DNV AS or Lloyd's Register.
 These societies are members of the International Association of Classification Societies.
 All of our Vessels attained Institute for Supply Management ("ISM") certification and are currently "in class."